 Even though it often gets lumped into the same category as all the other social media platforms like Facebook, Twitter, or Instagram, Reddit is rather different.

-Not just in terms of looks and functionality, but also in terms of its users, which it has plenty of, 234 million to be exact, whose visits amount to over 8 billion page views per month.
-Those are some staggering numbers, staggering enough to make Reddit the 7th most popular website.
+Not just in terms of looks and functionality, but also in terms of its users, which it has plenty of, whose visits amount to over 8 billion page views per month.
+Those are some staggering numbers, staggering enough to make Reddit the 17th most popular website.

 Apart from being a great source of information, or just a way to pass the time, Reddit is also valuable as a tool for growing your small business.
 We have had a chat with Michelle Caine, a manager at BestEssays, who told us all about how they have leveraged their company’s presence on Reddit in order to grow it.